NathStevo97/certifications-notes/aws/cloud-practitioner/course-notes/03-introduction-to-security-and-architecture/Introduction to Security and architecture on AWS.md

 ### Scenario 2

 - Personal information stored in their system
-- What’s the responsibility for security
+- What's the responsibility for security
-- What’s their responsibility?
+- What's their responsibility?
 Review the Shared responsibility model - Shared with AWS - the company is responsible for the security and compliance of anything they do on AWS with services and resources.

 ### Scenario 3